crocs-muni/ECTester/README.md

  - The ECTester applet, a JavaCard applet that provides the testing interface
  - The ECTesterReader app, a reader app that works with the applet
- - The ECTesterStandalone app, which works with software libraries
+ - The ECTesterStandalone app, which tests software cryptographic libraries
  - Jupyter notebooks for analysis and visualization of data from the apps

 For more information on ECC support on JavaCards see the [GitHub page](https://crocs-muni.github.io/ECTester/), with results, tables and docs.